mediacurrent/olas2021/drupal/components/frontend/heading.md

 ### Compiling the code

 If Pattern Lab is running you should see the updates to the Heading component.
-Otherwise run the commands below:
+Otherwise run the commands below from your theme's root directory:

 ```text
 npm run watch